dorinm17/weatherly-react/README.md

 ### 🔳 Practice 5

-Implemented _unit testing_ using Jest to ensure individual components function correctly.
+Implemented _unit testing_ using Jest and React Testing Library to ensure individual components function correctly.
 It helps maintain a _high-quality_ codebase while making refactoring easier and safer.

 ### 🧪 Planned Features & Improvements
 Currently, the search functionality is somewhat limited, as users can only search by city.
 I plan to enhance this by adding _autocomplete suggestions_ in the search bar, displaying the city, country, and, for the US, the state.